301 Moved Permanently

 Lightwood Camping Area

 Lightwood Creek Camping Area is located mid-way between Baldrys Crossing and Boneo Road on the Two Bays Walking Track.
 It is a north facing open and level grassy area in a remote bush setting near Lightwood Creek accessible only by foot.
 The nearest vehicle access is 1km away at Rogers Road Gate 3 or from the Baldrys Crossing / Boneo Road trailheads.
 The camping area consists of two defined zones with space for 4 sites for up to 6 people.
 One zone has low picnic tables.
-No toilets are provided.
+A non-flush toilet is provided adjacent to the camping area.
 The camp has a 2 night maximum stay.

 Fees no longer apply to this campground.
 No bookings are taken for campgrounds where fees do not apply.
 Camping is first in, first-served.